On the last track, we discussed three examples of combining education

 The first type of counseling is individual counseling.
 There is some

-controversy about the use of counseling with ADD children.
+controversy about the use of counseling with ADHD children.
 Do you agree?

 Here are my thoughts.
 As you know, the very symptoms that make children